 Now that you have entered the location texts and the movements it is time to test the adventure, so select L on the Main Menu.
-You will be asked whether you require diagnostics and you should reply N & ENTER or just ENTER.
+You will be asked whether you require diagnostics and you should reply N & RETURN or just RETURN.
 Note that the adventure always begins at location 0.
 You should be able to move to all of our locations using the full words e.g. EAST, or the abbreviations e.g. E. When you are in the bedroom try typing in the following commands:-

-GO WEST GET JEWEL LIE ON THE BED will get the reply will give I can't go in that direction.
-I can't. & GO TO THE HALL REDESCRIBE LOCATION will give I don't understand or REDESCRIBE or R TAKE INVENTORY will print the loca ation description again. or INVENTORY or I will give a lis (nothing). st of what you're carrying
+GO WEST will get the reply I can't go in that direction.

+GET JEWEL will give I can't.

+LIE ON THE BED

+& GO TO THE HALL will give I don't understand

+REDESCRIBE LOCATION

+or REDESCRIBE

+or R will print the loca ation description again.

+TAKE INVENTORY

+or INVENTORY

+or all said per (like et will give a list (nothing). st of what you're carrying

 To return to the Editor use the word QUIT and if you have found any errors in the location texts or the movements then use the Editor to correct them.
 If you would like to try out the diagnostics then select L again on the Main Menu and reply Y to the prompt.
-The diagnostics will not help you much at this stage but you should note that the number in INVERSE in the bottom corner of the screen is the number of the current location.
-The other 31 numbers (all 0 at the moment) are the values of, what are called, the user flags and they will be explained in a later section.
+The diagnostics will not help you much at this stage but you should note that the last number in INVERSE is the number of the current location.
+The first 33 numbers (all 0 at the moment) are the values of, what are called, the user flags and they will be explained in a later section.